erasmus-without-paper/ewp-specs-architecture/README.md

      of Outgoing Mobilities API).
 The master server can always be certain that its data is up-to-date.

-   - The client, if he wants to change something, then he MUST do so directly on the master server (e.g. by calling the `update` endpoint of his Outgoing Mobilities API).
-The client MAY keep a copy of the data, but he cannot just make changes to this copy without master's "approval".
+   - The slave, if he wants to change something, then he MUST do so directly on the master server (e.g. by calling the `update` endpoint of his Outgoing Mobilities API).
+The slave MAY keep a copy of the data, but he cannot just make changes to this copy without master's "approval".

-   In this model, the client can never be 100% sure that his copy of the data is up-to-date.
-Conflicts are always possible (e.g. the client is trying to `UPDATE` an entity which has just been `DELETE`d from the master).
+   In this model, the slave can never be 100% sure that his copy of the data is up-to-date.
+Conflicts are always possible (e.g. the slave is trying to `UPDATE` an entity which has just been `DELETE`d from the master).
    **These conflicts need to be resolved by the slave.**

-   This means that regardless of the synchronization method we choose, the client still MUST implement a "refresh procedure" - a piece of code which *compares* his "slave" data with the "master" copy, detects differences, and acts on these differences (synchronizes them, sends notifications, etc.).
+   This means that regardless of the synchronization method we choose, the slave still MUST implement a "refresh procedure" - a piece of code which *compares* his "slave" data with the "master" copy, detects differences, and acts on these differences (synchronizes them, sends notifications, etc.).